Travel Trailer and Motorhome Compliance

-Caravan and motorhome compliance can confuse.
+Travel Trailer and motorhome compliance can confuse.
 Imports are often not 100% compliant.
 This article shows what is required.
-Total caravan and motorhome compliance is rarely an issue with locally-made product.
-It can be, however, with imported caravans.
-This was particularly so of fifth-wheel caravans.
+Total travel trailer and motorhome compliance is rarely an issue with the locally-made product.
+It can be, however, with imported travel trailers.
+This was particularly so of fifth-wheel travel trailers.
 There can also be problems with private imports.
-They may legally be used but only by the original buyer.
+Non-fully compliant units may legally be used, but only by the original buyer.
 That buyer often truly (but wrongly) believes them to be 100% compliant.
-They must not be sold, nor even given away, unless brought to 100% compliance.
+They must not be sold, nor even given away unless brought to 100% compliance.

-Caravan and Motorhome Compliance is written by the Caravan Council of Australia (CCA).
+Travel Trailer and Motorhome Compliance is written by the Caravan Council of Australia (CCA).
 It is published here with the CCA’s permission.
-It primarily relates to RVs of all types.
+It relates to RVs of all types.
 Similar requirements apply to boat-trailers and horse-floats.
 See also Imported RVs.

-Note: This information is still mostly current but will change once the new Road Rules come into effect – probably in 2024 – Ed).
+Note: This information is still (late 2020) mostly current but will change once the new Road Rules come into effect – probably in 2024.

-‘Is your camper trailer, caravan or motorhome fully compliant?
-Many are not, especially North American fifth-wheeler and motorhomes imports.
+‘Is your camper trailer, travel trailer or motorhome fully compliant?
+Many are not, especially American fifth-wheeler and motorhomes imports.

 ‘It has been proven many times that declarations of compliance on many imports have been false.
 The Australian Federal Government even warned against this.
 In such cases, severe penalties can apply.

-‘A motor vehicle or a trailer over 4.5 tonne will have a Compliance Plate.
-It is issued by federal Vehicle Safety Standards (VSS).
+‘A motor vehicle or a trailer over 4.5 tonnes will have a Compliance Plate.
+It is issued by the Federal Vehicle Safety Standards (VSS).
 The plate confirms the vehicle conforms with all applicable Design Rules.
-Also that is been inspected and approved by VSS.
+Also, that is been inspected and approved by VSS.
 That organisation will then probably inspect one of the subject vehicles.
 This is to confirm that the evidence accurately matches the vehicle’s description and specifications.

-Caravan and motorhome compliance – caravans & trailers under 4.5 tonne.
+Travel Trailer and motorhome compliance – travel trailers & trailers under 4.5 tonne.

-‘Self-certification is currently (2020) permitted for caravans and trailers under 4.5 tonne ATM Rating.
+‘Self-certification is currently (2020) permitted for travel trailers and trailers under 4.5 tonne ATM Rating.
 The manufacturer or importer provides a declaration on the VIN/ Trailer/Compliance Plate, that the vehicle complies with the Motor Vehicle Standards Act 1989.

-‘Since that 1989 Act became legislated, all caravans and camper-trailers have been required to have a valid Trailer Plate securely affixed.
+‘Since that 1989 Act became legislated, all travel trailers and camper-trailers have been required to have a valid Trailer Plate securely affixed.
 As with motor vehicles, buyers and owners expect that all information on the Plate is true and correct.
-In many instances this has not been the case.
+In many instances, this has not been the case.

 ‘The Plate is legally required to show the following information: